MKand/the-london-travel-company/README.md

 - `frontend/`: The Vue 3 frontend application built with Vite and Tailwind CSS.
 - `london_data_mcp/`: The Data MCP Server built to query the PostgreSQL database.
 - `data_syncer/`: A FastAPI service that synchronizes initial travel data into the database.
-- `deploy/`: Terraform configurations for deploying the application to Google Cloud (Cloud Run, Artifact Registry, etc.).
+- `deploy/`: Deployment configurations including ADC templates and scripts.
+- `fake_user/`: A load tester / user simulator service.
+- `codelab/`: Codelab documentation for the project.
+- `data_london/`: Contains data files or scripts.
 - `docker-compose.yaml`: Local container orchestration configuration to easily spin up all services.

 ## Requirements